 Small changes to wRVU rates have a big impact on providers’ paychecks, organizations’ income statements, and potential compliance risks.

-In this white paper, we introduce the concept of an evolving provider compensation plan as well as best practices for its strategy, design, and implementation.
+In this white paper, we introduce the concept of an evolving employed provider compensation plan as well as best practices for its strategy, design, and implementation.

 As depicted in the graph below, HSG believes that all hospital-owed physician networks progress along an evolutionary path, from “Novice” to “High-Performing”, with most struggling to emerge from Operational Chaos.
 HSG’s HFMA webinar on April 20, 2017, (click here to view) took a broad look at performance improvement and, specifically, a process to discover operational […]